front-end-intermediate/DOM-Scripting/readme.md

 pwd  // print working directory
 ```

+## DO THIS

-`cd` into today's working directory and type:
+`cd` into `app` - today's working directory - and type:

 ```sh
 code .
 ```

+Open `index.html`, right click on it and choose 'Open with Live Server'.

 <!-- ## Node Package Manager